What is ODU doing to keep residential students safe?

 If a student reports symptoms of COVID19, staff from Residence Life and the Wellness Center will work with them to have a test done at a local testing facility.
 If that test comes back

-positive, the student will be required to self-isolate for at least 14 days, and any students that were in close contact with the student will be asked to quarantine for 14 days.
+positive, the student may be required to self-isolate for as many as 14 days, and any students that were in close contact with the student may be asked to quarantine for as many as 14 days.
 If these students choose to stay on campus, we have set aside

 What if I am having second thoughts about living on campus?